-- Tracking patients and staff who received the influenza vaccine externally from the dialysis facility. - Patient and staff hesitancy and refusal due to personal, religious, or political beliefs. - Data reporting challenges including facility and EQRS batching delays, facilities not reporting, or facilities not having appropriate staff to report consistently.
+- Tracking patients and staff who received the influenza vaccine outside the dialysis facility. - Patient and staff hesitancy and refusal due to personal, religious, or political beliefs. - Data reporting challenges including facility and EQRS batching delays, facilities not reporting, and facilities not having appropriate staff to report consistently.